Yellowen/Owrang/docs/user/setup/docs.user.setup.accounting.md

-To edit your Chart of Accounts in ERPNext go to:
+To edit your Chart of Accounts in Owrang go to:

 > [Accounts](docs.user.accounts.html)  > Chart of Accounts

 Chart of Accounts is a tree view of the names of the Accounts  (Ledgers and Groups) that a Company requires to manage its books of accounts.
-ERPNext sets up a simple chart of accounts for each Company you create, but you have to modify it according to your needs and legal requirements.
+Owrang sets up a simple chart of accounts for each Company you create, but you have to modify it according to your needs and legal requirements.
 ￼
 For each company, Chart of Accounts signifies the way to classify the accounting entries, mostly based on statutory (tax, compliance to government regulations) requirements.